WolfieEngine/CSE380-HW3-S23-SOLUTION/README.md

 Every tile in a tileset has a unique index associated with it.
 The tilemap contains an array of tile indicies.
 By default, there is an empty (transparent) tile associated with every tileset.
 For our purposes, "destroying" a tile will be equivalent to setting the tile a particle is colliding with in the tilemap to `0`.

 How you do this is up to you.
-There is more than one way to
+There is more than one way to check whether a particle is colliding with the destructible tilemap layer.
+Some general advice:

 * Take advantage of the existing physics system (collision groups, triggers, and collision detection) to detect when a particle collides with the destructible layer of the tilemap.
 * You'll have to use some of the methods attached to Wolfie2d's `OrthogonalTilemap` class to set tiles in the destructible tilemap.
 The methods exposed by the `OrthogonalTilemap` class are shown below.